openshift-virtualization/wasp-agent/docs/configuration.md

 1. Validate the deployment
    TBD
-2. Validate correctly provisioned swap:
+2. Validate correctly provisioned swap by running:

        $ oc get nodes -l node-role.kubernetes.io/worker
        # Select a node from the provided list